ForestAdmin/agent-nodejs/docs/under-the-hood/queries/README.md

 In order to connect to many different backends, Forest Admin needs to abstract away their differences.

-Each one of the availables connectors "speaks" the language of the API it is targeting from one side, and exposes the Forest Admin Query Interface on the other one.
+Each one of the availables data sources "speaks" the language of the API it is targeting from one side, and exposes the Forest Admin Query Interface on the other one.

 This API is by far _not_ a full featured ORM: its objective is too be "just enough" to fuel Forest Admin.